Withdrawing the offer

 It is prudent for a borrower experiencing financial difficulty to see a free financial counsellor to discuss all options available as soon as possible (for contact details, see Chapter 5.4: Financial counselling services).

 Application for a variation on grounds of hardship

 Sections 72 to 74 of the NCC allow a debtor who is experiencing financial hardship to ask a credit provider to vary the terms of their credit contract.
 If the debtor is dissatisfied with the credit provider’s response, they can apply to a court or dispute resolution scheme to vary the contract.
-The NCC also contains similar provisions that regulate hardship applications in relation to consumer leases (see ‘Consumer leases’, below).
+The NCC also contains similar provisions that regulate hardship applications in relation to consumer leases (see ‘Consumer leases’).

 Whether these hardship provisions apply depends on various factors including: